Javarome/testscript/README.md

 # testscript

-Fed up of the difficulty to run tests in this messy world of Node + common JS + ESM + Babel + Jest + TypeScript?
+Tired of finding the right configuration to make Node + Common JS, ESM, Babel, Jest and TypeScript work together? \
+Fed up of understanding why the configuration that used to work is not working anymore? \
-You just want to run your tests of your code, period?
-The alternative here is as follows:
+Just want to run tests of your code, period?

+The alternative is here, as follows:

 - Run all TypeScript stuff using [`tsx`](https://github.com/esbuild-kit/tsx) as a drop-in replacement for the `node` command.
 It just works with TypeScript, and it's fast.
 - *A test is an executable*: you don't need a test runner to run a single test file.
 Instead, just execute the test file: